 Note that your in-store payment option will expire after 24 hours, so be sure to finalise your payment timeously, or extend your webtickets voucher within the date deadline.

 Having Webtickets on board extends our payment options and make the entry system more accessible to a wider demographic of users.

-The move to an external and more robust payment platform also gives us access to the latest electronic transaction technologies, and ensures that our runners have more convenient payment options available to them.
+The move to an external and more robust payment platform also gives us access to the latest electronic transaction technologies, and ensures that you have more convenient payment options available to you.

 There is no need to create a new profile if you already have one.
 We do suggest, however, that your email address and cellphone number on Webtickets match the contact details on your OMTOM profile.

 When you are in the “Applications / Entries” tab on your online profile, the second last action is to either create a new Webtickets profile or link an existing one.
 Click on the link provided, and follow the instructions on the Webtickets portal.